+f.
 Neglect

 This is the persistent failure to meet a child's basic physical and/or psychological needs which is likely to result in serious impairment to their health and development.
-May involve a parent or carer failing to provide adequate food, shelter, clothing or a failure to protect from physical and emotional harm or danger, or allow access to medical care or treatment, provide education and regular school attendance and maintain personal hygiene.
+May involve a parent or career failing to provide adequate food, shelter, clothing, or a failure to protect from physical and emotional harm or danger, allow access to medical care or treatment, provide education and regular school attendance and maintain personal hygiene.
 It may also include the neglect of, or unresponsiveness to, a child's basic emotional needs.

-The following guidelines are followed by the school during school time;
+5. Guidelines to be followed by the school during school time:

-- No child, while under the school's responsibility is allowed to be isolated.
-They must remain in sight of a duty teacher and their whereabouts known to the teachers at all times. - Any person, other than a parent or caregiver entering the school premises must report to the office. - No school employ is allowed to punish a student such as; - Corporal punishment. - Depriving a child from food.
-Provoking the student, either by mocking or ridiculing.

-- Psychological punishment such as verbal insult or threatening.
-Depriving the student from going to the rest room.
-Limiting student freedom or detaining him/her at school. - Dismissing a student or depriving him/her from a school activity and leaving him/her unsupervised without referral to the administration.
+- No child, while under the school's responsibility, is allowed to be isolated.
+They must remain in sight of a duty teacher and their whereabouts should be known to the teachers at all times. - Any person, other than a parent or caretaker entering the school premises must report to the office. - No school employee is allowed to punish a student such as; - o Corporal punishment. - o Depriving a child from food. - Provoking the student, either by mocking or ridiculing. - Psychological punishment such as verbal insult or threatening. - Depriving the student from going to the restroom. - Limiting student freedom or detaining him/her at school. - Dismissing a student or depriving him/her from a school activity and leaving him/her unsupervised without referral to the administration.

-Any similar act will be considered as a violation of the rules and regulations as per the guidelines of the educational council.
-Any school employee use a method mentioned above to punish a student will be suspended or his/her services will be terminated by school.
+Any similar act will be considered a violation of the rules and regulations as per the guidelines of the educational council.
+Any school employee who uses the method mentioned above to punish a student will be suspended or his/her services will be terminated by the school.

-Situations to be considered:
+6. Situations to be considered: